seapath/cockpit-cluster-vm-management/README.md

 This React project uses npm as package manager.

-The first build of the plugin requires to run the following command that will install the dependances defined in the package.json.
+The first build of the plugin requires to run the following command that will install the dependencies defined in the package.json.
 It will also build the sources on the directory /dist.
 ```
 npm run init
 ```